bshirani/gocryptotrader/README.md

 + Recent and historic trade processing.
 See [trades](/exchanges/trade/README.md).
 + Backtesting application.
 An event-driven backtesting tool to test and iterate trading strategies using historical or custom data.
 See [backtester](/backtester/README.md).
 + WebGUI (discontinued).

-## Planned Features

-Planned features can be found on our [community Trello page](https://trello.com/b/ZAhMhpOy/gocryptotrader).

 ## Compiling instructions